Sex After 50: How Our Changing Body Affects Our Sexual Health

 - Changes in vaginal shape and lack of lubrication, leading to painful penetration

-- Decreased libido, also known as Hypoactive Sexual Desire Disorder (HSDD)
+- Decreased libido, in some cases known as Hypoactive Sexual Desire Disorder (HSDD)

 What effect does physical health have on sexuality?